madebykrol/Yogi/README.md

 - Custom Routing
 - Model binding
 - Partial views
-- A built in Role and Membership providers
+- Built in Role and Membership providers
 - Actionfilters

 And alot more features which will aid your development

 Quick guide